 Annually, after the annual audit, the fund balances will be reviewed.
 Reserve balances will be reviewed to insure adequate reserves in the General Fund sufficient to maintain district operations.
 A proposed transfer may be presented for board approval to transfer carry over funds from the General Fund to the Capital Replacement and Repair Fund.
 The District follows Idaho Code Section 33-2724 (3) and 33-2724 (4) that pertains to carry over balances and capital asset replacement and repair funds.

 Staff members who frequently make purchases for Library events, have frequent travel expenditures or who order library supplies have been issued a credit card with a credit limit established by the Library Director.
-The staff member assigned a card will attend required training.
-Credit card statements are downloaded by the Finance Manager and forwarded to the staff member responsible for the credit card and charge receipts.
-The Library Director’s credit card statement is received through the mail.
+The staff member assigned a card will attend required training and sign an Agreement Regarding Obligations of Holders of Meridian Library District Credit Card.

-Staff members responsible for credit cards maintain and reconcile receipts to the credit card statement and submit the receipts and statements to their supervisor.
-Supervisors review and approve the credit card statement, receipts and budget coding.
+Staff members responsible for credit cards are to reconcile receipts to the credit card statement and submit the receipts and statements to their supervisor.
+Supervisors review and approve the credit card statement, receipts, budget codes and support codes, if applicable.
 Both the receipts and statements are forwarded to the Finance Manager.